-Situated in northwest Tanzania, this gold mine is in the Kahama district of the Shinyanga region, approximately 55 kilometres south of Lake Victoria and 150 kilometres southwest of the city of Mwanza.
+Situated in northwest Tanzania, this gold mine is in the Kahama district of the Shinyanga region, approximately 55 kilometers south of Lake Victoria and 150 kilometers southwest of the city of Mwanza.

 This mine is a narrow-vein gold mine containing gold, silver, and copper mineralisation in sulphides.
 The mineralisation of the mine is associated with several steeply dipping veins.
 This gold mine commenced commercial production in 2001.

-To avoid risks associated with blockage and downtime generated using aggregate, RMS Responsible Mining Solutions converted the plant to a continuous paste tailings backfill system, replacing the original cemented paste aggregate fill (“PAF”) plant.
-We also retrofitted the existing plant to utilize only filter cake produced from dewatered mill tailings.
+To avoid risks associated with blockage and downtime generated using aggregate, RMS converted the plant to a continuous paste tailings backfill system, replacing the original cemented paste aggregate fill (“PAF”) plant.
+RMS also retrofitted the existing plant to utilize only filter cake produced from dewatered mill tailings.
 The paste fill plant, commissioned in 2021, is now being expanded with a new, faster binder delivery.

 The project was executed to transition the existing, old, worn backfill plant to one more suitable for the Life-of-Mine plan and to ensure that backfill could reach the new depths and extent of mining operations reliably and cost-effectively as further exploration continues.